ganjarsantoso/gsVarDump/README.md

 ```

 If you don't wanna messed up with themes, and make this module independent without needed any external css sources, you have to take a look at the *gsVarDump* code module and change value of a constant `IN_LINE_CSS_STYLE` to `true` (default is `false`).
-If you set it to `true`, any themes setting will be ignored and default built in css which in line with html code span/div will be used.
+If you set it to `true`, any themes setting will be ignored and default built in css which is in line with html code span/div will be used.